Maharshi-24/iCOPEDIA-Blog/README.md

 ## Direct App Download

-The app download links currently redirect to Google Drive where the APK is hosted.
-After deploying to Vercel, we'll implement direct download functionality.
+The app download functionality is implemented to serve the APK file directly from the server.
+The APK file is stored in the `/public` folder and is delivered to users when they click the download button.

+To update the APK file:

+1. Replace the file at `/public/iCopedia.apk` with your updated APK
+2. Deploy the changes to Vercel

+The download functionality is implemented in three places:
+- HeroSection component (Android and iOS buttons)
+- AboutSection component (Download App button)
+- Navigation component (Download App button in the navbar)

 ## Built With